-If you don’t have a credit card, you may not be aware that you can get a refund on a credit card purchase if you are not happy with it.
+Some people aren’t aware that they can get a refund for a credit card purchase if they’re not happy with it.
 But how does a refund on a credit card work?
-Read on to find out.
+Here’s everything you need to know.

 Once you request a refund, the retailer doesn’t pay you directly.
 Instead, they pay your credit card provider, who then credits your account with the amount received from the retailer.

-How long does it take for a refund to go back on your credit card?
+How long does a refund on a credit card take?